-The Dash Logger can be connected to all MoTeC engine management systems and some other manufacturers' ECUs either via CAN or RS232.
+The CDL3 Dash Logger can be connected to all MoTeC engine management systems and some other manufacturers' ECUs either via CAN, RS232 or OBD-II.
 This avoids duplication of sensors and allows the Dash Logger to display and log many ECU parameters.

-The typical update rate is about 20 times per second for RS232 and 50 times per second for CAN.
+The typical update rate is about 20 times per second for RS232 and 50 times per second for CAN, but is less from OBD-II.